Welsh Boys' Clothes

 Garments

 Our Welsh garment section at this time is very limited.
-The items that we have found confirm our initial assessment that Welsh boy by the 19th century commonly wore essentially the same garments as worn by English boys of comparble social class.
+We have no infpormation on Wales bfore the 19th century.
+The limited numbers of items that we have found confirm our initial assessment that Welsh boys by the 19th century commonly wore essentially the same garments as worn by English boys of comparble social class.
+We note women wearing folk costumes, but this does not seem very common for boys.
 We would be interested in any insights that our Welsh readers may be able to offer.
-We do not have very many Welsh images, but will add the ones we find here.
+We do not have very many Welsh images, but will add the ones we find here which show fashions virtually endestinguishable from English boys.
+All of the garments popular in England were also worn in Wales.

 Holidays